6 Unique DIY Tiered Trays Made With Flea Market Finds

 Learn how to make beautiful DIY tiered trays using a mix of new items as well as inexpensive thrift store and flea market finds!

-I just love browsing the aisles to see what I can find.
-On this shopping trip, I went looking for vintage items that I could make into unique tiered trays.
+We have two antique stores in our area that are chock-full of treasure, and I love browsing the aisles to see what I can find.
+On this shopping trip, I went looking for vintage items to make unique tiered trays.

 I wasn’t able to find everything at the flea market.
-Some of the items, like candlesticks, I purchased new.
+Some of the items, like candlesticks, I purchased on Amazon.
 But the vintage items I did find certainly added the charm and character I was looking for!

 1. Coffee Bar Tiered Tray

-I love this antique coffee can that I found at the Fleatique on a shelf of old tin containers!
+I love this antique coffee can that I found!
 If you’re looking to make a unique tiered stand, keep an eye out for unique cookie tins and other tins. eBay and Etsy are also great places to shop for vintage tins.

-I also found this old wood bowl and rustic candlestick a few isles over – score!
-And I loved the original dark wood so I didn’t even have to paint anything.
-To make this one all I had to do was glue the tiers together with E6000.
+This old wood bowl and rustic candlestick were found a few aisles over – score!
+I love the wood tones, so all that was needed was to glue the tiers together with E6000.

 2. Teacup Tiered Tray